alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

 ## Glossary

 In this article, when I mention 'method' I'm referring to place notation (PN) which represents a lead (or a six or block etc) of a method.
-I don't address calls or splicing in this article.
+I don't address calls or compositions in this article.

 The term 'place notation' refers to a string like `x.14.x.16`.
 There's no standard term for a single row's information inside the PN, so I'll use the term *notate*.
 So `x`, `14`, and `16` are notates inside the PN `x.14.x.16`.